JMagnoJunior/react-microservices-example/accommodation-service/README.md

 # Accommodation Service

 ### Introduction
+In this section I will present some basic concepts of a rest service.

+### About the service
-If you need to find a accommodation, to take a look in its prices or locations, then here is the right place.
+If you need to find a accommodationthen here is the right place.

 Here some mains functions presented by this component: accommodation resource: